ibpsa/project1-boptest/docs/DesReqGui/source/core_kpi.rst

    is the price profile of equipment :math:`i` with a tariff :math:`\tau` and has units of :math:`\$/kW`.

-Indoor air quality discomfort
+Indoor air quality violation
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-   The indoor air quality discomfort is the integral of the deviation of the
+   The indoor air quality violation is the integral of the deviation of the
    CO2 concentration above a predefined threshold during a
    given period of time.
 The units are :math:`ppmh` and is
    quantified as: